-Autism is a neurodevelopmental condition with a wide range of signs, symptoms, and abilities.
+Autism spectrum disorder is a neurodevelopmental condition with a wide range of signs, symptoms, and abilities.

 Every person on the spectrum is different and manifests a unique pattern of behavior.

-Read on to find out more about the signs and symptoms of autism, how this disorder affects everyday life, and the ways applied behavioral analysis (ABA) therapy can help your autistic child.
+Read on to find out more about the symptoms and signs of autism, how this disorder affects everyday life, and the ways applied behavioral analysis (ABA) therapy can help your autistic child.

 Causes of Autism